tweag/python-monorepo-example/2018-06-21-linear-streams.md

 has a little way to go before becoming a reality.
 For those interested, there is a
 [prototype of GHC](https://github.com/tweag/ghc/tree/linear-types)
 which implements linear types.
-Related to linear streams, this summer Tweag sponsored a Summer of Haskell project where Edvard Hübinette worked with this prototype and the [streaming package](https://github.com/m0ar/safe-streaming).
+Related to linear streams, there was a Summer of Haskell project where Edvard Hübinette worked with this prototype and the [streaming package](https://github.com/m0ar/safe-streaming).
 Several interesting findings are documented